 The swing itself features a bucket seat with a 3-point harness, but no t-bar.
 This means that it is not suitable for infants, but perfectly acceptable for toddlers.
 One point of note about the safety harness is that the straps can be difficult to adjust.
 As such, it is advised to adjust the straps ahead of time, only tightening once the child is seated.

-One great advantage of this baby swing for outdoor use is that you can also use it indoors, provided you have a sufficiently large clear area to do so.
+One great advantage of this outdoor baby swing is that you can also use it indoors too, provided you have a sufficiently large clear area to do so.
 Moreover, despite the fact that it comes with far more parts than the other entries on this list, all of the pieces are large and easy to assemble.

 Final Words on the Best Outdoor Baby Swing

 Now that you are through with this article, you should have a good idea what product to buy.
 Remember to create your own list of criteria and know your preferences.
 This will hep you select the best outdoor baby swing that not only suits your baby but fits your budget nicely.